Glossary

 Submittal of public-facing content to FINRA’s Advertising Regulation Department at least 10 business days before it’s used ( which is mandatory in first year).

 Capturing and storing communications (chat, email, SMS, voice) when they occur.
-Real-time archiving keeps you audit-ready and helps compliance teams spot issues right away rather than weeks later.
+Real-time archiving keeps you exam-ready and helps compliance teams spot issues right away rather than weeks later.

 Automatically scanning live conversations or posts for policy violations, then alerting your compliance team the second something risky appears to turn reaction to immediate intervention.